S1M0N38/llm-thermometer/CONTRIBUTING.md

 # Contributing

+Welcome to the LLM Thermometer project!
+This tool helps estimate the temperature parameter of Large Language Models through semantic similarity analysis.
+We appreciate your interest in contributing to this project and are excited to see your ideas and improvements.

+This guide will help you set up your development environment, understand the project structure, and follow our contribution workflow.
+Whether you're fixing bugs, adding features, or improving documentation, this guide should have you covered.

 ## Environment Setup

 This section describes how to set up the **recommended** development environment for this project [uv](https://docs.astral.sh/uv/).